essic/prez-why-fsharp/PITCHME.md

 - Multi-paradigm language : functional, imperative and object-oriented |
 - It compiles to executable or you can script with it |
 - Heavily influenced by ML, OCaml, Haskell, C# & others |
-- Fully supported by .NET, Mono & Javascript ! |
+- Fully supported by .NET& Mono.
+Compiles to Javascript. |

 ---
 ### About functional paradigm